marandaevans/FFR_Project/README.md

 # FFR_Project
-This projecct is not complete and I will still be working on the details as well as the pages linked to the index.html beyond this course.
+This website is not complete and I will still be working on the details as well as the pages linked to the index.html beyond this course.

 Foster care is not something I thought I would be interested in... at all.
 I am not a "kid person" and the thought of returning a child to a potentially unsafe home boggles my mind.
 That was before my cousin and his girlfriend needed someone to care for their 9-month old son.
 My sister jumped at the chance and, almost a year later, he is still doing a kinship foster of that precious boy.
 Seeing my sister, a medical social worker, struggle to find out what to do and how, prompted me to choose foster family resurces as my capstone projet subject.